espruino/EspruinoDocs/boards/Jolt.js.md

 You may well find that a motor that refuses to run at a high voltage (with a whine) will run perfectly fine at a lower voltage as the current required is then low enough.

 If you need to control a larger load, consider using Jolt.js to power a relay which then powers your load.
 Automotive relays are commonly available, will supply large amounts of current, and can easily be connected to Jolt.js's powered outputs.

+If you just need a *bit* more power, you can always join multiple outputs together external to Jolt.js and set them at once with `digitalWrite([H0,H1], true)`.
+Just ensure you don't accidentally set them to different values in software!

 **Note:** If you attach an ammeter right across an output it won't read 1A, as the motor driver will detect a current draw higher than 1A and will turn off immediately.